Job applicants might try to cheat a per-hire assessment.

 Personality assessments offer many advantages, but they also seem like they could be easy to cheat.
 These assessments allow you to freely select your responses—there is nothing to prevent you from selecting responses that might make you look good, even if they don’t accurately describe you.

-But how often does cheating actually happen, and how does it affect the reliability and validity of assessments?
+But how often does cheating actually happen, and how does it affect the reliability and validity

 Research on cheating